AusDTO/gov-au-content-guide/README.md

 You can leave feedback to the guide in numerous ways:

-1. via the email feedback buttons in the A-Z section
+1. via the email feedback buttons and links in the guide (Please join our [Content Design in Government Google Group](https://groups.google.com/a/digital.gov.au/forum/?hl=en#!forum/content-design-in-government) to give feedback)
 2. via GitHub issues.

 ## Editing the guide